 In fact, it is a later edition of an already ‘tried and tested model’ that has been updated to take into consideration sustainability and the carbon footprint, including references to sustainable local materials, sustainable planting selection, use of water, green roofs and living walls.

 The Introduction itself, shows the level of complexity of garden design as a profession and the vast range of skills required.
 Organised chronologically, the book takes the reader through the entirety of the garden design process, being broken down into three sections: Pre-Design Phase, Design Phase and Post-Design Phase.
+These areas are covered extensively in our Garden Design & Landscaping Diploma.

 Written with practicality at its heart.
 The text is sub-titled and bulleted to ensure that it is readily digestible and is supported throughout with excellent examples of plans, line drawings and photographs, each one being carefully considered and never superfluous.